iiab/iiab/roles/maps/README.md

 ## How to change or upgrade your IIAB Maps

-If your original IIAB install was many months ago (or many years ago), it's far better to start from scratch, [installing a completely new version of IIAB](https://wiki.iiab.io/go/FAQ#Is_a_quick_installation_possible?).
+If your IIAB was installed many months ago (or many years ago), it's far better to start from scratch [installing a completely new version of IIAB](https://wiki.iiab.io/go/FAQ#Is_a_quick_installation_possible?).

-If your original IIAB install was recent, it's usually safe to update your IIAB software: (at your own risk, if your IIAB is online, and has enough disk space!)
+If your IIAB was installed quite recently, it's usually safe to update your IIAB software: (at your own risk, if your IIAB is online, and has enough disk space!)

 ```
 cd /opt/iiab/iiab
 sudo git pull
 ```

-After [changing any IIAB Maps variables](#whats-a-minimum-iiab-maps-install) in /etc/iiab/local_vars.yml, you can now "reinstall" IIAB Maps to enact your new settings, by running:
+After [changing any IIAB Maps variables](#whats-a-minimum-iiab-maps-install) in `/etc/iiab/local_vars.yml`, you can now "reinstall" IIAB Maps to enact your new settings, by running:

 ```
 sudo ./runrole --reinstall maps